nobias-fht/advanced-scripting/docs/course/advanced_scripting/functions.md

 ## When to use functions?

-Whener you are going to us the same lines of code more than once, you should consider using a function. :muscle:
+Whenever you are going to use the same lines of code more than once, you should consider using a function. :muscle:

-You can declare multiple functions as well.
+You can declare multiple functions in the same script.
 What is important is to keep the code clean.
 Smaller functions are easier to test and to debug, as you can call them with different parameter values and check the output. :sunglasses:

 !!!Note
     Modifying existing code to make it more readable is called **refactoring**.